 Puli Raju is a 48-year-old government school teacher from the Siddipet district of Telangana.
 Coming from an agricultural family, over the last 40 years, he has watched his family and friends battle the hardships of a water crisis, changing crop patterns, climate change, the struggle for minimum support price, and so on.

 “My family owns 17 acres of land and has been privy to these issues for years.
-The situation came to a head when, after completing my postgraduation in economics around 1997, I started seeing how this situation was pushing farmers to suicide,” he tells The Better India.
+Things came to a head when, after completing my postgraduation in economics around 1997, I started seeing how this situation was pushing farmers to suicide,” he tells The Better India.

 So Raju, who is a native of Yetigadda Kistapur village, visited his journalist friend Ashok in 2000, who was then working with a local newspaper.
 “I had read the reports he had written on farmer suicides.
-We both discussed this concerning situation and the possibility of taking action to help farmers,” he adds.
+We both discussed this concerning situation and the possibility of taking action,” he adds.

 Ashok suggested they prepare a record to identify the reasons under which farmers were taking their own lives.